tensorflow/lattice/g3doc/tutorial/index.md

 features in each of these "tiny" lattices, but the number of features per lattice are typically configured to be small.

-The library provide two variations of these ensembles:
+The library provides two variations of these ensembles:

 *   __Random Tiny Lattices__ (__RTL__ for short): an arbitrary number of
     lattices of dimension $$D_l$$, each including random $$D_l$$ features out of